sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/index.md

 This module aims to help developers upgrade SS3 modules to SS4 without doing any manual rewriting.
-You can provide a list of modules and
+You can provide a list of modules and run the code below.
+This will create a branch in your module that is SS4 ready.
+After inspection you can then merge this into `dev/master` as you see fit.

 # prerequisites before you start